 - For best results, begin with a deployment of a few RPCAP senders and evaluate the impact to your environment.
 As you add senders to the deployment, monitor the CPU usage on your RPCAP-monitored systems, as CPU and memory overhead is correlated to the number of senders that are sending packets to the same sensor. - Limit the number of RPCAP senders that are sending packets to the ExtraHop system.
-Specifically, we recommend that you configure fewer than 400 RPCAP senders per sensor.
-If RPCAP is sending packets to both a sensor and a packetstore, we recommend that you configure 200 senders or fewer.
-These recommendations are based on our internal lab results.
-Your experience might vary based on the complexity of your configuration or environment. - If your ExtraHop system includes packetstore, you can configure a second feed of packets from your remote environment to the packetstore ☑.
+The following recommendations are based on our internal lab results; your experience might vary based on the complexity of your configuration or environment: - For EDA 6370v sensors, if the RPCAP senders are running RPCAPD 9.6.10 or later, we recommend that you configure no more than 600 senders per sensor. - For EDA 6370v sensors, if the RPCAP senders are running a version of RPCAPD earlier than 9.6.10, we recommend you configure no more than 400 senders per sensor. - For all other sensors, we recommend that you configure no more than 400 RPCAP senders per sensor. - If RPCAP is sending packets to both a sensor and a packetstore, we recommend that you configure no more than 200 RPCAP senders per sensor. - If your ExtraHop system includes packetstore, you can configure a second feed of packets from your remote environment to the packetstore ...